dgroomes/electron-playground/realistic/README.md

      * DONE Remove Node integration flag.
 Not used.
        * Follow the knock-on collapse.
      * DONE Do we need multiple entrypoints?
-     * Visit `buildRendererBaseConfig` and `rendererTargetToWebpackTarget`.
+     * DONE Visit `buildRendererBaseConfig` and `rendererTargetToWebpackTarget`.
 They needlessly accept `RendererTarget.SandboxedPreload` as their only argument.
 Also visit `buildRendererConfigForWebOrRendererTarget`, similar thing.
      * Keep reducing.
     * What is ExternalsPlugin (used in the preload entrypoint)?